haberdashPI/simple-src-docs/README.md

           Print version
 ```

-The config file is a TOML file that can be used to define tempplates that will transform
-documentation blocks based on tags (`@` prefixed identifiers followed by a line of text).
+The config file is a TOML file that can be used to configure how comments are identified and define tempplates that will transform documentation blocks based on tags (`@` prefixed identifiers followed by a line of text).
 It has the following specification:

 - `header`: must contain a `version` string that is [semver](https://semver.org/) compatible with 0.2
 - `template`: Object used to transform docs with a given set of tags.
 There are two fields: